timm/tested/README.md

 - is it about how to reconfigure broken things to make them better?
 - is it about requirements engineering?
 - is it about software engineering?
+- is it about data mining?
 - is it about testing?
-- is it about AI?

 To which the answer is "yes".
 All these things share the same underlying methods and challenges.
 Which means tools built for one of these tasks